Skip to main content

 Installation

-Before starting to develop your application with the WemapSDKs, you'll need to configure your credentials and add the SDK as a dependency.
+Before you start developing your application with WemapSDKs, you need to configure your credentials and add the SDK as a dependency.

 Add the dependency